chris115379/Recipr/README.md

 ### Description
 Recipr is an application which enables users to manage their personal recipes.
-They can add new recipes by entering the required ingredients and the steps to perform.
+They can add new recipes by entering the required steps and the steps to perform.
 Additionally, they have to provide a name and a category which allows for better organization and search ability.
 Optionally the user can add an image of his cooking performance to help him to decide what to eat next in the future.
 When opened, Recipr presents the user a list of his favorite recipes alphabetically sorted.
 A swipe to the left reveals all recipes ordered into categories.
 With this approach the user can fast skim through the available categories to select the flavor for his upcoming meal.
 He is then presented with a sorted list of all available recipes of this category.

 The detail view of one recipe is powered by a full-fledged image (if present) that helps the imagination.
-Also the user can see his rating of his previous cooking adventures with this recipe for better reference.
+Also the user can see his favorite of his previous cooking adventures with this recipe for better reference.

 If the user wants to he can login in with his Google Account.
 This enables Recipr to send the recipes to a server to sync them across all devices of the user.
 Therefore, the user is prompted to login at the first app start.
 If not wished the user can always skip the sign in process to use Recipr only locally.
 Sync can be enabled at any later time.